CLUB MISSION: “TO SAVE LIVES, CREATE GREAT AUSTRALIANS AND BUILD BETTER COMMUNITIES”

 Seacliff SLSC has grown from humble beginnings in 1930.

-Seacliff has over 550 members, including approximately 220 Juniors, who train, patrol and compete for the club.
+Seacliff has over 700 members, including approximately 280 under the age of 18, who patrol, train and compete for the club.
 The club provides many social activities for members.

-The club competes in Junior, Senior and Masters competition, and has had success at State, National and International level, including the blue ribbon World Ironman title in 1984, courtesy of Dwayne Thuys.
+The club competes in Junior, Senior and Masters competition, and has had success at State, National and International level.
 Seacliff has a particular strength in the core life saving areas of Rescue & Resuscitation and First Aid.

 Our Club Over the Years